Palace of Whitehall: History

-By the 13th century, the Palace of Westminster had become the centre of government in England, and had been the main London residence of the king since 1049.
+By the 13th century, the Palace of Westminster had become the centre of government in England, and had been the main metropolitan residence of the king since 1049.
 The surrounding area became a popular and expensive location.
-Walter de Grey, Archbishop of York, bought a nearby property as his London residence soon after 1240, calling it York Place.
+Walter de Grey, Archbishop of York, bought a nearby property as his Westminster residence soon after 1240, calling it York Place.

 King Edward I stayed at York Place on several occasions while work was carried out at Westminster, and enlarged it to accommodate his entourage.
-York Place was rebuilt during the 15th century and was expanded so much by Cardinal Wolsey that it was rivalled by only Lambeth Palace as the greatest house in London, the King's London palaces included.
-Consequently, when King Henry VIII removed the cardinal from power in 1530, he acquired York Place to replace Westminster (the royal residential, or 'privy', area of which had been gutted by fire in 1512) as his main London residence, inspecting its possessions in the company of Anne Boleyn.
-The name Whitehall was first recorded in 1532; it had its origins in the white stone used for the buildings.
+York Place was rebuilt during the 15th century and was expanded so much by Cardinal Wolsey that it was rivalled by only Lambeth Palace as the greatest house in the capital city, the King's palaces included.
+Consequently, when King Henry VIII removed the cardinal from power in 1530, he acquired York Place to replace Westminster (the royal residential, or 'privy', area of which had been gutted by fire in 1512) as his main residence, inspecting its possessions in the company of Anne Boleyn.
+The name 'Whitehall' was first recorded in 1532; it had its origins in the white stone used for the buildings.

 King Henry VIII hired the Flemish artist Anton van den Wyngaerde to redesign York Place, and he extended it during his lifetime.
 Inspired by Richmond Palace, he included sporting facilities, with a bowling green, indoor real tennis court, a pit for cock fighting (on the site of the Cabinet Office, 70 Whitehall) and a tiltyard for jousting (now the site of Horse Guards Parade).
 It is estimated that more than £30,000 (several million at present-day value) were spent during the 1540s, half as much again as the construction of the entire Bridewell Palace.
-Henry VIII married two of his wives at the palace—Anne Boleyn in 1533 and Jane Seymour in 1536, and died there in January 1547.

-In 1611, the palace hosted the first known performance of William Shakespeare's play The Tempest.
-In February 1613 it was the venue for the wedding of Princess Elizabeth and Frederick V of the Palatinate.
+Henry VIII decorated his gardens with carved heraldic beasts, including unicorns, set on wooden posts.
+The posts were painted by the Serjeant Painters Nicholas Lafore and Anthony Toto.